Biogas: Biogas generated heat/electricity

 Biogas can be used in different types of internal combustion engines, such as the Jenbacher or Caterpillar gas engines.
 Other internal combustion engines such as gas turbines are suitable for the conversion of biogas into both electricity and heat.
 The digestate is the remaining inorganic matter that was not transformed into biogas.
 It can be used as an agricultural fertiliser.

 Biogas can be used as the fuel in the system of producing biogas from agricultural wastes and co-generating heat and electricity in a combined heat and power (CHP) plant.
 Unlike the other green energy such as wind and solar, the biogas can be quickly accessed on demand.
 The global warming potential can also be greatly reduced when using biogas as the fuel instead of fossil fuel.

 However, the acidification and eutrophication potentials produced by biogas are 25 and 12 times higher respectively than fossil fuel alternatives.
 This impact can be reduced by using correct combination of feedstocks, covered storage for digesters and improved techniques for retrieving escaped material.
 Overall, the results still suggest that using biogas can lead to significant reduction in most impacts compared to fossil fuel alternative.
 The balance between environmental damage and green house gas emission should still be considered while implicating the system.

 Technological advancements

 Projects such as NANOCLEAN are nowadays developing new ways to produce biogas more efficiently, using iron oxide nanoparticles in the processes of organic waste treatment.
 This process can triple the production of biogas.

-Biogas and Sanitation
+Wastewater Treatment

 Faecal Sludge is a product of onsite sanitation systems.
 Post collection and transportation, Faecal sludge can be treated with sewage in a conventional treatment plant, or otherwise it can be treated independently in a faecal sludge treatment plant.
 Faecal sludge can also be co-treated with organic solid waste in composting or in an anaerobic digestion system.
 Biogas can be generated through anaerobic digestion in the treatment of faecal sludge.

 The appropriate management of excreta and its valorisation through the production of biogas from faecal sludge helps mitigate the effects of poorly managed excreta such as waterborne diseases and water and environmental pollution.